cpendo/alx-low_level_programming/0x02-functions_nested_loops/README.md

 File '5-sign.c' has a C function that prints the sign of a number and returns 1, 0 or -1 depending on the numbers sign.

 File '6-abs.c' has a C function that computes the absolute value of an integer.

+File '7-print_last_digit.c' has a C function that prints the last digit of a number and returns the value of the last digit.